HTTPAPI Working GroupS. Dalal

 1. Introduction

 The act of deprecation does not change any behavior of the resource.
-It informs clients of the fact that a resource will be or is deprecated.
-The Deprecation HTTP response header field can be used to convey this at runtime to clients and carries information indicating when the deprecation will be in effect.
+It informs client applications of the fact that a resource will be or is deprecated.
+The Deprecation HTTP response header field can be used to convey this information at runtime indicating when the deprecation will be in effect.

-In addition to the Deprecation header field, the resource provider can use other header fields to convey additional information related to deprecation.
+In addition to the Deprecation header field, the resource provider can use other header fields such as Link ([LINK]) to convey additional information related to deprecation.
 This can be information such as where to find documentation related to the deprecation, what can be used as a replacement, and when a deprecated resource becomes non-operational.

 1.1.
 Notational Conventions